IHTSDO/snowstorm-lite/readme.md

   - ValueSet expand using [SNOMED CT Implicit Value Sets](http://hl7.org/fhir/R4/snomedct.html#implicit)
     - SNOMED CT `isa` and `ecl` filters are supported
   - ConceptMap translate using [SNOMED CT Implicit Maps](http://hl7.org/fhir/R4/snomedct.html#implicit-cm)

+## Limitations
+- Only supports the FHIR API
+- Only supports SNOMED CT
+- Read only
+- Only supports the SNOMED CT International Edition at this time
+  - Support for other SNOMED CT editions and include multiple language search is planned

 ## Technical Details
 - Only supports one SNOMED CT CodeSystem at a time